 IRDAI has made two important changes in the concept of proportionate deduction in health insurance plans.
 These changes are as follows –

-Earlier, health insurers considered the total inpatient hospitalisation bill when calculating the proportionate claim payable.
+Earlier, health insurers considered the total inpatient hospitalization bill when calculating the proportionate claim payable.
 However, in the recent guidelines, IRDAI has eliminated some medical costs from the purview of proportionate deduction.
-The following costs would now no longer be considered in the hospitalisation bill when doing proportionate deductions –
+The following costs would now no longer be considered in the hospitalization bill when doing proportionate deductions IRDAI–

 - Pharmacy costs